 Preferences added to the no preference column will be offered when a ranked preference is not available.
 Programmes added to the no preference column are given an equal rank; if you would like these programmes to be offered in a particular order, you should ensure that you are taken out of the no preference column and added to the ranked list of preferences.

-If you are not prepared to accept an offer of training in a certain region/geographical area, you should not rank it in your preferences (i.e. it should be added to the not wanted column).
+If you are not prepared to accept an offer of training in a certain region/geographical area, you should not rank it in your preferences and it should be added to the not wanted column.
 If you choose this option, you will never receive an offer for that particular preference, even if this means that you will not receive any offer, with the offer going to a lower ranked applicant who had chosen the preference option.

-These processes will continue up until the upgrading deadline in each recruitment round.
+These processes will continue up until the upgrade deadline in each recruitment round.
+See the recruitment timeline for exact dates.

 Page last reviewed: 21 September 2023